Country Matters on Booksquawk

 Following a full calendar year from January-December, the author follows in the footsteps of thousands of years’ worth of farmer-poets, and quotes liberally from many of them as he examines English national history through the prism of one square field.

-The book is subtitled The Private Life of an English Field - but it’s almost a Welsh field, a mile or so away from the border in Herefordshire, in lee of the Black Hills.
+The book is subtitled The Private Life of an English Field - but it’s almost a Welsh field, a mile or so away from the border in Herefordshire, in lee of the Black Mountains.
 Isn’t there something about that name?
-The Black Hills.
+The Black Mountains.

 Lewis-Stempel examines every creature that passes through his domain, whether furred, feathered, scaled or wriggling.
 He also looks at the land itself, the people who work on it, and – crucially – write about it.
 I loved one statistic about the staggering number of earthworms there are beneath us, and how they help sustain even the biggest predators in Britain, such as the fox and badger.